avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 This section outlines how to set up the device for IoTConnect Self Signed Certificate authentication type.
 Other authentication types can be used, but are out of scope for this guide.

-* In order to complete the next steps a fingerprint of device certificate will need to be created.
+* In order to complete the next steps a fingerprint of the device certificate will need to be created.
 The device certificate is located in the file named snXXXXXX_device.pem on the Mass Storage Device.
-The fingerprint of the certificate can be either SHA256 or SHA1.
+The fingerprint of the certificate can be generated as either SHA256 or SHA1 (default).
 There are a couple of ways to create the fingerprint:
    * (Online Tool) The contents of snxXXXX_device.pem can be pasted into an [online fingerprint calculator](https://www.samltool.com/fingerprint.php).
    * (Local with OpenSSL) Execute ``` openssl x509 -noout -fingerprint -inform pem -in snxXXXX_device.pem ```